-Thin tungsten foils will be used.
+Thin tungsten foil will be used.
 High Z material is chosen to minimize the hadronic production relative to the trident and A' production, since the ratio of QED to hadronic processes goes as (Z^2/A) .
-A set of targets will be located 10 cm in front of the first plane of silicon strip detectors.
-The primary target will be 0.25% of a radiation length (approximately 9 microns tungsten), and foils of 0.1% and 1% can also be moved on to the beam line.
-A beam scintillation screen of BeO or YAG may also be mounted with this set, and selectable for beam diagnostics.
-This would require a window in the vacuum chamber and a camera.
-On the same mounting plate, but only 5 cm in front of the silicon strips, will be another foil of 0.25% radiation lengths.
-This target will be mounted so that it does not intercept A' decay tracks that would be accepted from the foils at 10 cm.
+The target will be located 10 cm in front of the first plane of silicon strip detectors.
+The primary target will be 0.25% of a radiation length (approximately 9 microns tungsten).
+Foils of 0.1% and 1% may also be substituted for some of the data taking, adjusting the beam current as appropriate.